-See Drypoint for process details.
+See Drypoint for more process details.
 There are various ways to add color to a drypoint print, and this class will focus on one or two of them, depending on the length of the class.
-Options for adding color to a drypoint print include color inking, surface rolling, and selective color through stencils, selective inking (A la poupée,) and chine-collé.
+Options for adding color to a drypoint print include color inking, surface rolling, selective color through stencils, selective inking (A la poupée,) and chine-collé.
 Chine-collé is a process of adding delicate pieces of shaped paper to a print while it runs through the etching press.

 Techniques and concepts learned during this process include:

-How to safely work on metal plates with etching tools
+How to safely work with etching tools

 Composition using shape and line

 How to create values with line and texture

 How to successfully ink and wipe a plate

 How to add color to an image using various techniques

 How to safely and successfully print using an etching press